christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 ### Principal component analysis

-PCA provides a way to reduce the dimensionality of activations across MLP, attention, and residual stream patterns for the main entities (John, Mark, cats), locations (basket, box) and actions (takes, puts, leaves, comes) of the ToM passage to find directions that reveal how the model is structuring the text internally.
+Fitting PCA to the activations across MLP, attention, and residual stream patterns for the main entities, locations, and actions of the ToM passage reveals directions that show how the model is structuring the text internally.

 <br>